Wizofgoz/Cryptographer/README.md

 - `--environment` what environment variable to set in your .env file.
 Defaults to `APP_KEY`.
 - `--show` to display the key instead of applying it to configuration and environment.
 - `--force` force the operation to run when in production.

+## Available Engines
+### OpenSSL
+The `openssl` engine is drop-in replacement for Laravel's encryption system that will work with existing keys assuming the cipher is set correctly.

+#### Supported Ciphers

+- `OpenSslEngine::CIPHER_AES_128`: AES-128-CBC - default
+- `OpenSslEngine::CIPHER_AES_256`: AES-256-CBC

+### Sodium
+The `sodium` engine depends on the [Sodium](http://php.net/manual/en/book.sodium.php) PHP extension and will not be available if it is missing.
+In PHP 7.2+, the Sodium extension is part of the core and should always be available.

+#### Supported Ciphers

+- `SodiumEngine::CIPHER_AES_256`: AES-256-GCM - requires hardware support
+- `SodiumEngine::CIPHER_CHACHA`: CHACHA-20-POLY-1305
+- `SodiumEngine::CIPHER_CHACHA_IETF`: CHACHA-20-POLY-1305-IETF
+- `SodiumEngine::CIPHER_X_CHACHA_IETF`: XCHACHA-20-POLY-1305-IETF - default

 ## Extensions
 Custom encryption engines are expected to implement the `Wizofgoz\Cryptographer\Contracts\Engine` contract and can be added by simply extending `EncryptionManager`: